 - Assertions of matches are saved to the WHG database as 'place_link' records, associated with your dataset's place record.

 After reviewing all hits from all passes, affirming any matches discovered, you will have effectively augmented your dataset in the WHG database with new place_link and place_geom records.
 Those additions will be reflected in the Browse tab map and record details.
-Also, your dataset is now prepared for accessioning to the WHG index.
-Note that this step will be performed by WHG staff in consultation with contributors.
+Also, your dataset is now eligible for flagging as "public," and is ready for accessioning to the WHG Union index—the step that links your individual records with those of other datasets.